shrewdlogarithm/PoE-Character-Log-Desktop/README.md

 Your account name (login name for PoE NOT a character name) The  path to your PoE/logs/client.txt file (e.c. c:\\program files\\path of exile\\logs/client.txt) << Note use either \\ or / as separators

+## What it does ##
+Creates a log of every character change/zone change you do - it also shows how much of a level's XP you earned in your last area.
+When you zone it queries your character profile and if you've earned XP it stores your gear/passives - from which we can make PoBs/Build Logs etc.
+It also watches your clipboard for "Ctrl-C"ed Maps - if it finds one, it shows this in your log too

 ## What it creates ##
 In the 'data' directory
 JSON files which are a complete dump of API data for Tree, Skills and Items - 1 entry per scan